-The diagram below shows the WebSight CMS Community Edition high-level logical architecture.
+The diagram below represents the WebSight CMS high-level logical architecture.

-Content authors use CMS to create experience by managing content, assets and pages (layout).
-Once the experience is ready to go public, authors push it (publish) to the experience storage.
+Content authors use CMS to create an experience by managing content, assets and pages (layout).
+Once the experience is ready to go public, authors push (in other words, publish) it to the backend experience storage.

 The experience storage has no access to CMS.
-E.g. if there is no page in the storage, then site visitor gets
+That means that if, for example, there is no page in the storage, then site visitors see a

 The above description is called a push model and assumes that the pages are prepared for the user in advance.
 Note that within this architecture, it is possible to switch off the CMS part, which has no impact on delivering pages.

 NoSQL database (MongoDB).
 WebSight CMS supports content management and the generation of static HTML pages.
 MongoDB database stores content and assets.

 Multiple instances of WebSight CMS can connect to MongoDB, which supports online deployments and enables CMS scalability.

 We use containers to ship WebSight CMS for deployment on multiple environments, from developers' local computers to public clouds.
 Read our "Why we decided to ship and develop the OSGi application in containers" article to understand the benefits of containers in our stack.